CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 > Edit the task at the specified INDEX<br>
 > The index refers to the index number shown in the last task listing<br>
-> Existing values will be updated to the input values<br>
+> Existing values will be updated to the new input values<br>
 > When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative<br>
-> You can remove all the task's tags by typing t/ without specifying any tags after it
+> You can remove all the task's tags by typing # without specifying any tags after it
+> You can remove the task's starting date time by typing start/ without specifying any date time after it
+> You can remove the task's ending date time by typing end/ without specifying any date time after it

     Examples:
-    edit 1  d/22/03
+    edit 1 c/new content: edits the content of task number 1 to "new content"

-    Edits the due date of the 1st task to be 22/03
+    edit 2 start/3 apr 4pm: edits the start date time of task number 2 to 4pm of 3 April

-    edit 2 Project meeting t/LT1
-    Edits the 2nd task to Project meeting and add hashtag LT1
+    edit 3 end/6:30pm 4 apr #mrt: edits the end date time of task number 2 to 6:30pm of 4 April and add a tag mrt

+#### Mark Task As Done: `mark`

+#### Mark Task As Undone: `unmark`

 #### Find Tasks : `find`